pwall567/log-front-api/README.md

 the last function, supplying default values for the parameters as follows:

-1. **Logger Name** &ndash; if a `Class<?>` is specified, the qualified class name of the class is used; if no logger name is provided, the qualified class name of the calling class is used.
+1. **Logger Name** &ndash; if a `Class<?>` is specified, the qualified class name of the class is used; if no logger name or class is provided, the qualified class name of the calling class is used.
 2. **Level** &ndash; if no level is specified, the default level for the `LoggerFactory` is used (see [`getDefaultLevel()`](#getdefaultlevel)).
 3. **Clock** &ndash; if no clock is specified, the default clock for the `LoggerFactory` is used (see